run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-submit-mpi.md

 --project | -p (string)

 >  Specify the project to which the command applies.
-Run:AI Projects are used by the scheduler to calculate resource eligibility.&nbsp; By default, commands apply to the default project.
-To change the default project use 'runai project set &lt;project name&gt;'.
+Run:AI Projects are used by the scheduler to calculate resource eligibility.
+By default, commands apply to the default project.
+To change the default project use``runai project set <project-name>``.

 --help | -h